George0828Zhang/sinkhorn-simultrans/README.md

 export TGT=zh
 export DATA=/path/to/cwmt/en-zh/data-bin

-FAIRSEQ=/path/to/fairseq
-USERDIR=`realpath ../simultaneous_translation`
+FAIRSEQ=/path/to/fairseq                    # set path to fairseq root USERDIR=`realpath ../simultaneous_translation`
 export PYTHONPATH="$FAIRSEQ:$PYTHONPATH"

-source ~/envs/fair/bin/activate
+source ~/envs/fair/bin/activate             # activate your virtual environment if any
 ```
-Go into the directories `expcwmt/` or `expwmt15/` to start training models.
+Go into the either  `expcwmt/` or `expwmt15/` directories to start training models.
 > **_NOTE:_**  We will use CWMT as example for the rest of the instructions.
 ## Sequence-Level KD
 We need a full-sentence model as teacher for sequence-KD.